API Reference

 >>> model = blv.Load("model.bnet") >>> model.CountPaths(["Node1", "Node2"], ss_wise = False)

 The disjunctive normal function (cDNF) of a Boolean expression can be seen as the expression of the potential paths a node has get activated (cDNF) or inactivated (cNDNF).
-This is stable-state-specific and can be computed using the Drivers
+This is stable-state-specific and can be computed using the Drivers method.

 - BooLEV.Drivers(ss: int)